Increasing accountability and transparency

 - Trustees will provide members with key information regarding how they manage and spend their money in advance of Annual Members' Meetings.

-Australians will have an extra $1.1 billion in retirement savings thanks to reducing waste in the super system through more transparency and accountability over 10 years.
+The treasurer stated that Australians will have an extra $1.1 billion in retirement savings due to reducing waste in the super system through more transparency and accountability over 10 years

 The new best financial interests duty means trustees will be more accountable for their actions and better focused on maximising members' retirement savings.